Sebastvin/summedia/README.md

 ```
 ---

-### SumMedia for Generating Post for Social Media
+### Generating Post for Social Media
-#### With SumMedia you are able to automate posts to Twitter/X and facebook by just specifying the url for article.
+Automate posts to Twitter/X and facebook by just specifying the url for article.

-Example:
 ```python
 import os
 from summedia.social_media import SocialMedia